adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	  /*common styles*/
 	}

-On a recent project I went for something in between.
-I was building a checkout flow.
-On each page there was a "continue" button that was identical on each page.
-There was also a "back" link.
-I ended up with this:
+On a recent project we went for something in between.
+Imagine a checkout flow.
+On each page there's an identical "continue" button.
+Beside the continue button is a "back" link.
+We ended up with the following CSS:

 	.checkoutActions-continueButton {
 	  /*...*/